 6. Fitness 500 Scooter Game

 Set Up: Make an oval around the gym using cones.
 Place 3 students behind each cone with a scooter board.
 In the middle of the oval, place a list of exercise for the students to perform.
 I usually have 10 listed.

 How to Play: At the signal, one student stays behind the cone and performs the 1st exercise.
 While that student exercises, the other 2 students use the scooter board to drive around the oval.
 Have one student sit with his/her legs crossed on the scooter while the other student drives it by putting his/her hands behind the partner’s back.
 When they return the teammate that was exercising becomes the driver, the driver becomes the rider, and the rider performs exercise number one until they come all the way around the oval.
 Play for a specified length of time or until the students perform all 10 exercises.

-Before playing any of these activities, you’ll want to make sure you cover basic scooters rules to ensure the safety of your students.
+Before playing any of these scooter games, you’ll want to make sure you cover basic scooters rules to ensure the safety of your students.
+SST Scooters are safe, reliable and durable – great for all scooter games.
 What scooter games for PE do you use in your physical education classes?
-Share your ideas below!
+Share your ideas below.

 – 3 Parachute Games Your Students Will Love! by Shannon Jarvis Irwin

 – Elementary Cross-Curricular Activities – Learning by Doing by Mike Graham

 – Three Excellent Flag Activities and PE Games for Elementary by Mike Graham